Prachicodes111/co2-emissions-analysis-2024/README.md

 This project analyzes **global CO₂ emissions for 2024** using **MySQL**.
 The analysis covers **total emissions, sector-wise and country-wise trends, monthly emission trends**, and compares findings with **2023 data from external sources** to identify key differences.

 ## 📊 Dataset
-- **2024 Data:** Used a dataset containing global CO₂ emissions data across various sectors and countries from carbonmonitor.org.
+- **2024 Data:** Used a dataset containing global CO₂ emissions data across various sectors and countries .
 - **2023 Data:** Used for comparison, sourced from external reports.

 ## 🛠 Technologies Used